dependently-typed/website/src/index.md

 You do not need prior experience to join!
 Undergraduate, graduate, and PhD students are all welcome :)

 Weekly meetings on **Tuesdays from 6-7pm EST**.
-Location is announced on Discord.
+Location is announced weekly on Discord.

 <a href="{{ social.wiki }}/about" target="_blank">Learn more</a>
 <br>